matthew-devonport/2020-17-09/README.md

 <h3>:pager: Javascript Is Fun!</h3>

-In the directory src there will be a file called sales.js (src/sales/sales.js).
+In the directory src there will be a file called sales.js (<a href="https://github.com/matthew-devonport/2020-17-09/blob/master/src/sales/sales.js target="_blank">src/sales/sales.js<a>).

 In that file is an array of objects.
 There are functions related to that array which can be used to get different information from it.
 I have put plenty of comments explaining what information I am looking to get and step by step on how the functions work.

-There are also four working tests for these functions ((src/tests/sales.test.js).
+There are also four working tests for these functions (<a href="https://github.com/matthew-devonport/2020-17-09/blob/master/src/sales/sales.js target="_blank">src/tests/sales.test.js<a>).
 After cloing this repository and installing dependencies, these tests can be run with:

 ```